mongodb/docs/source/reference/database-statistics.rst

 .. stats:: indexes

-   Contains a count of the total number of indexes across all collections in the database.
+p   Contains a count of the total number of indexes across all collections in the database.

 .. stats:: indexSize

    The total size of all indexes created on this database.
-This value is affected by the "``scale``" factor.
+The scaling factor affects this value.

 .. stats:: fileSize

    The total size of the data files that hold the database.
 This includes preallocated space and the :term:`padding factor`.
-This value is affected by the "``scale``" factor.
+The scaling factor affects this value.

 .. stats:: nsSizeMB